Exterior of courthouse

 2. Submit Official Transcripts

 All official college-level transcript(s) must be sent directly to the Toulouse Graduate School for processing.
-Official transcripts can either be sent electronically to gradadmission@unt.edu or mailed to:
+Official transcripts can either be requested from other institutions directly through the GradCAS application portal or mailed to:

 Denton, TX 76203-5017